New battery technologies are getting a charge from venture investors

 Wired called it the Jesus Battery.

-Indeed, if the company’s material can allow for greater flexibility, more power, and better safety standards than a traditional lithium ion battery, it would be a miracle.
+Indeed, if the company’s material can allow for greater flexibility, more power, and better safety standards than a traditional lithium-ion battery, it would be a miracle.

 It’ll take something of a miracle to advance battery technologies.
 There haven’t been significant innovations in energy storage for a few decades, with most of the real improvements coming in how batteries are packed together to create more storage capacity.
 The inherent technology has remained fairly constant.